hmalphettes/docker-alpine-elasticsearch/README.md

 ---------------------------------------------

 - Alpine Linux / Glibc / Zulu-JRE.
-- When launched as root startup script detects the user and group of the data folder and generate an elasticsearch user
+- When launched as root startup script detects the user and group of the data folder and generate an elasticsearch user for it if necessary
 - Small: 100MB

 Usage